blue-nebula/website/content/posts/2020-05-introducing-blue-nebula.md

 type: posts
 ---

 Today we proudly announce the game Blue Nebula.
-Blue Nebula is a fork of [*Red Eclipse*](http://redeclipse.net) and can be seen as a community continuation of its development.
+Blue Nebula is a fork of [*Red Eclipse 1*](http://redeclipse.net) and can be seen as a community continuation of its development.

 <!--more-->